Eosuchus: Paleobiology

 The strata from which both species of Eosuchus have been found were thought to have formed in a marginal marine depositional environment, and thus probably reflect the actual environments that these animals would have inhabited.
 It has been proposed that early gavialoids were originally salt-tolerant coastal forms, and the evidence seen in the case of Eosuchus is consistent with this theory.
+The internal surface of the prefrontal and lacrimal bones of E. lerichei are characterized by concave depressions, which in several marine lizards, iguanas and birds are where salt glands are housed, suggesting this species was capable of saltwater tolerance.
 One specimen of E. minor from the Aquia Formation, USNM 299730, has a fossil oyster attached to the dorsal surface of the rostrum.

 The fact that the two species of Eosuchus lived on either side of the Atlantic Ocean implies that these populations may have been separated geographically from one another while not necessarily having to be separated stratigraphically (that is, if the temporal ranges of the two species coincide with one another).
 More importantly, the separate biogeographic ranges of the two species may be evidence for a transoceanic dispersal event from one continent to the other.
 Since the presumed ages of the localities from which specimens have been found are quite similar yet inexact, it is currently unknown just what continent this dispersal event may have originated.
 A recent reevaluation of the holotype material of E. lerichei, which in the past has been poorly studied, suggests that it is the more basal species and thus would have been the ancestor of E. minor in Europe.